BTC, ETH, BNB, SOL, ADA, XRP, DOT, DOGE, AVAX, SHIB

 DOGE / USDT

-Dogecoin (DOGE) bounced off the $ 0.19 support on Nov.
-28, suggesting that the bulls are racking at lower levels.
-Buyers pushed the price above the overhead resistance of $ 0.21 today, but were unable to overcome the hurdle at the 20-day EMA ($ 0.22).
+The long wick on the Dogecoin (DOGE) candle for the past two days shows that the bears are defending the 20-day EMA ($ 0.22).
+This indicates that sentiment is still negative and traders are selling on rallies.

-The long wick in today’s candle indicates that sentiment is still negative and traders are selling on rallies.
-If the price sustains below $ 0.21, the bears will make one more attempt to lower the price below $ 0.19.
-If they do, the DOGE / USDT pair could plummet to support at $ 0.15.
+The bears will now try to push the price to $ 0.19.
+A breakout and close below this support could result in a dip to the critical level at $ 0.15.
+The descending 20-day EMA and the RSI in negative territory suggest that the path of least resistance is to the downside.

-Contrary to this assumption, if the bulls push and hold the price above the 20-day EMA, it will signal a short-term trend change.
-The pair could then rally to the 100-day SMA ($ 0.24) and gain momentum if this resistance is crossed.
+Contrary to this assumption, if the price rises from the current level or support at $ 0.19 and breaks above the 20-day EMA, it will indicate that traders are accumulating on the dips.
+The DOGE / USDT pair could rise to the 50-day SMA ($ 0.24).
+Bullish momentum can rebound above this level.

 AVAX / USDT